Find Your Fall Color Adventure in Metro DetroitModified: September 30, 2020 | Story by Stephanie Angelyn Casola | Photos by Pexels

-Heading west into Dearborn and Wayne County, fall color seekers will find Hines Drive filled with the splendor of autumn.
+Heading west into Wayne County, fall color seekers will find Hines Drive filled with the splendor of autumn.
 Don’t miss the doughnuts and cider at Plymouth Orchards and watch American culinary history come alive at Greenfield Village during Fall Flavor Weekends.

-Make your way north near Novi and you’ll find fall is in full swing.
+Make your way north near Novi in the Oakland County and you’ll find fall is in full swing.
 Long’s Family Orchard is the place to get lost in fall colors – or an elaborate corn maze.
 Spend a day hiking at Kensington Metropark.
 It’s just one of 13 metroparks within driving distance of Detroit.
 Franklin Village sets a quaint scene at its fall destination – Franklin Cider Mill.
 Prepare to dodge crowds (and some bees) to enjoy cold cider and hot cider mill doughnuts.
 Leave time to browse the bins for fresh apples, pumpkins and Michigan maple syrup, too.

 Pair the Sights with Cider and Doughnuts (or maybe a PSL)